-A history major planning to teach at the secondary level should choose courses according to interest, while keeping in mind the importance of balance within the department.
+A history major planning to teach at the secondary level grades (5–12) should choose courses according to interest.

 It is more than likely that a history teacher will teach a combination of American, European, Asian, Latin American, Middle Eastern, or non-Western history.
 To be admitted to the teacher education program, a student must present a 2.75 cumulative grade-point average and a 3.0 grade-point average in the history program.
-Those planning to teach are required to take a minimum of eight courses in the department in addition to HIS 440 Teaching History in Secondary School.
+Those planning to teach are required to take a minimum of eight courses in the department in addition to HIS 425 Teaching Social Studies in Middle and Secondary School.

 Students who plan to pursue teacher licensure must complete additional coursework in professional and general education.
 In addition, students must also complete courses in broadfield social studies, which include economics, geography, political science, psychology and sociology/anthropology.
 See the Department of Education for a complete listing of broadfield courses.
 Students seeking teacher licensure must keep in contact with both the history and education departments.

 - HIS 116 Survey of Non-Western Civilizations